-For millions of knowledge workers, Excel and Google Sheets are daily essentials — and also daily frustrations.
-The gap between "I know what I want to calculate" and "I know the formula to make it happen" is vast.
-VLOOKUP, INDEX-MATCH, nested IFs, array formulas — these are not intuitive.
-They're a specialized programming language that most users never formally learn.
+Excel and Google Sheets are daily tools for many knowledge workers, but formulas still slow people down.
+The gap between "I know what I want to calculate" and "I know the formula to make it happen" can be wide.
+VLOOKUP, INDEX-MATCH, nested IFs, and array formulas behave like a small programming language that many users never formally learn.

 1. The Formula Knowledge Problem